 Use an online budget planner to help track your income and expenses.
 Overestimate your costs slightly, rather than underestimate, so you are less likely to run out of money.
 Remember to include large annual costs like car registration, course fees and tax payments.

 Assess your income and expenses.
 Decide on a monthly spending limit that's workable for you.
 If your budget doesn't work, talk to a student adviser at Monash Connect.
 It's helpful if you take your draft budget to discuss with them.

 Stick to your target spending limits and monitor your progress.
 If you don't have enough funds, you need to either decrease your spending or increase your income.
-Get advice before taking on extra work committments or changing your study load, as changes to your enrolment can affect Centrelink payments and scholarships.
-Get advice before applying for a loan.
-For interest-free loans, contact Monash Connect.
+Get advice before taking on extra work commitments or changing your study load, as changes to your enrolment can affect Centrelink payments and scholarships.
+Before you apply for a loan, you should get independent financial advice.
+For information about interest-free loans, contact Monash Connect.